apache/pulsar-site/content/reference/latest/client/client-configuration-client.md

 # Client
 !> This page is automatically generated from code files.
 If you find something inaccurate, feel free to update `org.apache.pulsar.client.impl.conf.ClientConfigurationData`.
-Do NOT edit this markdown file manually.
-Manual changes will be overwritten by automatic generation.
 ## Required
 ### serviceUrl
 Pulsar cluster HTTP URL to connect to a broker.